 Curriculum and lesson style

 JC may be pretty fast-paced and content heavy, where students learn a topic in just one or two lectures.
 A lot of time is spent doing tutorials.
 The theoretical content also has to be absorbed and applied quickly.
+Some students find it challenging to cope and hence attend our JC chemistry tuition classes.

 Poly is suitable for you if you prefer doing things at your own pace.
 You will get more freedom to plan your own time and independence is important.
 However, there is still a considerable amount of workload that you will have to tackle.